kaziiriad/kaziiriad/README.md

 ### ⚡ [Distributed Job Queue System](https://github.com/kaziiriad/job-queue-system-2.0)
 **Scalable job processing system with advanced features**
-- Developed priority-based queues with automatic worker scaling
+- **Developed a distributed job queue system** using `FastAPI` and `Redis` to manage asynchronous tasks with priority-based queuing and automatic worker scaling.
-- Built real-time monitoring dashboard with FastAPI and Jinja2
+- **Implemented a real-time monitoring dashboard** with `Jinja2` templates to provide visibility into job status, queue metrics, and worker activity.
-- Implemented containerized deployment with Docker Swarm
-- Created comprehensive error handling with retry mechanisms
+- **Engineered an automatic worker scaling mechanism** based on job load and worker availability, using `Docker Swarm` to dynamically adjust resources.
+- **Created a comprehensive error handling and fault tolerance system**, including automatic retries for failed jobs and a dead-letter queue for unrecoverable tasks.
-- Added job dependency management for complex workflows
+- **Designed a job dependency feature** to ensure complex workflows are executed in the correct order, improving system reliability.
+- **Containerized all services** (`API`, `Worker`, `Monitor`) using `Docker` for consistent deployment and simplified management.

 **Tech Stack:** `FastAPI` `Redis` `Docker Swarm` `Jinja2`